vitessio/website/content/en/docs/16.0/reference/features/tablet-throttler.md

 {{< warning >}}
 Configuration in v16 differs from v15 and earlier.
 Please note the different configuration options for your version.{{< /warning >}}

+`v16` is backwards compliant with `v15` and still default to the `v15` configuration.
+We illustrate both configurations so that you understand how to transition from one to the other.

 ### v16 and forward

 In `v16`, throttler configuration is found in the [local topology server](../../../concepts/topology-service/).
 There is one configuration per keyspace.
 All shards and all tablets in all cells have the same throttler configuration: they are all enabled or disabled, and all share the same threshold or custom query.
 Since configuration is stored outside the tablet, it survives tablet restarts.